snimu/modded-nanogpt/results/results.md

 step:5960/5960 val_loss:2.921484 train_time:1522668ms step_avg:255.48ms
 peak memory allocated: 50607 MiB reserved: 55688 MiB

-- Results:
-  - Neither prediction is really true???

-- Next steps:
-  - [ ] Increase Batch size
-  - [ ] Tune hparams, especially for the byte_mixin (Prio 4)
-  - [ ] Experiment with increasing the un-masked attention window for both the base & the MoT (Prio 3)
-  - [x] Change lr schedule (Prio 2)
-    - warmup_frac = 1 - cooldown_frac
-    - Do WD instead of SD as it is now (and not WSD, this ain't production material)
-  - [x] Shuffle the data; maybe there's a problem where there are a bunch of tokens that suck for the MoT and that's why the curve bends so strangely?
-Actually that should be theory number 1, because neither the (Prio 1)

 ## 01_train_gpt_medium

-Changed from 0_train_gpt_medium:

-- Changed from SD schedule to WD schedule
-- Increased cooldown_frac from 0.7 to 0.95
-- warmup_frac = cooldown_frac

-Expectations:

-- I'm really 50/50 if it will work better or worse than the original
-  - On the one hand, I read that WD is strictly better than SD
-  - On the other hand, modded-nanogpt is pretty well tuned already, so who knows?
-  - Also, I don't know if the WD results hold for Muon at all
-- It might work better for the MoT, if the learning rate is the cause of the strange break in the loss curve of the MoT variants

 step:0/5960 val_loss:10.825837 train_time:0ms step_avg:0.46ms
 step:125/5960 val_loss:5.116404 train_time:28391ms step_avg:227.13ms